JesseStorms/docker_modmailbot/README.md

 ## Running the bot

 It's pretty easy to run.
 I'm assuming you have [Docker installed](https://www.docker.com/get-started) and know some basic commandline stuff.

+>By default; we're gonna be running the latest version.
+If you (for some reason) need to run an older bot, you can append `:<version>` to the end of `jessestorms/modmailbot` (e.g `jessestorms/modmailbot:3.6.1`).
+Useful for if you're moving your old setup, or if there's something wrong.

 ### Using Docker run

 You should be able to copy paste this.
-Make sure you have a folder somewhere with `config.ini`, `./attachments`, `./logs` and `./db` in.
+Make sure you have a folder somewhere with `config.ini`, `./attachments`, `./logs` and `./db`.
 We're binding these folders so you can access them on your host.
-You need to have your `./config.ini` and `./db` bound.
+You need to have your `./config.ini` and `./db` bound, otherwise you'll run into issues.

 ```shell
 $ docker run -d \